NICHD-BSPC/multiome-wf/docs/configuration/config-yaml.rst

 ``fasta`` field
 ^^^^^^^^^^^^^^^

     string.
-A path to the ``fasta`` reference genome used to map sequencing reads.
+A path to the FASTA reference genome used to map sequencing reads.
     Cell Ranger users can specify ``fasta/genome.fa`` in the reference directory that was used to run ``cellranger-atac count`` or ``cellranger-arc count``.